Workiva/react_testing_library/doc/migration_guides/component_rendering.md

 > Note: For how to migrate the query and expectation portions of the test to RTL, see the [queries migration guide][queries-migration-guide] and [expectations migration guide][expectations-migration-guide].

-### Shallow Rendering

-Should not be done todo fill out why and how to change

 ### Accessing Rendered DOM

 Some OverReact Test render utilities both render UI and access rendered components, props, and elements.